 What is Animal Hair

-One of the most notable features of all mammals is its hair.
+One of the most notable features of all mammals is their hair.
 Its importance range from their protection and the overcoming temperatures.
 Sometimes, hair is a helpful tool for mammals to attract sexual mates and it could serve as a camouflage.
 There are exceptions where an Aardvark prefers scales over hair.
 There are three types of animal hair which are the bristle, wool, and vibrissae.
 These types of hair are crucial for the lifestyle of mammals as they imbue different functions.

 Vibrissae is a long stiff hair that is more known as the whiskers.
-Its function in purpose is tactile and sensitivity.
+Its function in purpose is tactile and sensitive.
 The bristle hairs will perform as a guard hair or coat.
 The colors of bristle hair vary from animal to animal species and others.
 As such, it gives them a distinctive and unique appearance.
 The wool hair makes up the fur of an animal.
 It acts as an insulator in animals such as goats and sheep.

 One crucial thing, why the hair in animals is vital for them, it’s because it can help them to get mates.
 The colors and their pattern is a great way for them to gain sexual recognition.
 Thus, surviving in the changing environment and continuing their species in the ecosystem.
-Moreover, animals hairs or fur is useful as it can also act as their sensory organs.
+Moreover, animals hairs or fur is useful as they can also act as their sensory organs.

-One of the most astounding similarities of human hair and animal hair is the containment of a pigment called melanin.
+One of the most astounding similarities between human hair and animal hair is the containment of a pigment called melanin.
 Melanin is the one that gives the hair color, so does the skin.
 The occurrence of melanin in humans and animals handles the wide variation of pigments that can be seen in hair colors and skin complexion.

 Melanin is fused by the cells in the follicles of hair and the cells in the skin called melanocytes.
 There are two significant classifications of melanin.
 These are the eumelanin that is associated with a brown-black pigment.
-Then, the pheomelanin that is characterized by an orange to red hue.
+Then, the pheomelanin is characterized by an orange to red hue.